-In part 1 of Being Patient’s series about finances, aging and brain health, we explored how dementia can affect money management.
-In the second installment, we discuss how brain changes associated with typical aging can play a role in a person’s financial decisions, too.
+In the second installment of our series about finances, aging and brain health, we discuss how brain changes associated with typical aging can play a role in a person’s financial decisions, too.

 For Howard Tischler’s mother, financial exploitation began with a telemarketer, who sold her an auto club policy even though she was legally blind and didn’t have a car or driver’s license.
 From there, her financial life unravelled.